-The Tennessee Human Rights Act prohibits employers from discriminating in employment on the basis of race, creed, color, religion, sex, national origin, or age (TN Code Sec.
+The Tennessee Human Rights Act prohibits employment discrimination based on race, creed, color, religion, sex, age, or national origin (TN Code Sec.
 4-21-101 et seq.).
 The Act covers all public employers and private employers with eight or more employees, including employment agencies and labor unions.

 Under the Act, it is unlawful for a covered employer to:

-• Fail or refuse to hire, discharge, or otherwise discriminate against an individual on the basis of a protected characteristic.
+• Fail or refuse to hire, discharge, or otherwise discriminate against an individual based on a protected characteristic.

 • Limit, segregate, or classify an individual for employment in any way that deprives or tends to deprive the individual of employment opportunities or adversely affects employment status.